nullstack/nullstack.github.io/articles/server-functions.md

 > ✨ Learn more about the [NJS file extension](/njs-file-extension).

+## Reserved words

+Server function names cannot collide with instance method names from the current class or its parent classes.

+The following words cannot be used in server functions:

+- prepare
+- initiate
+- hydrate
+- update
+- terminate

+Server functions named *start* will not generate an API endpoint and can only be called by other server functions.

 ## Caveats

 Automatically generated API endpoints are not meant to be used by 3rd-party apps.